 Marketing studies have shown consumers are four times more likely to watch a video than read text.
-Check out the success story from our client, PGC.
+In an employee survey, FedBid found that employees preferred training in the form of online videos.

 Video-based training has been around for a while, but another element of engagement lies in the production quality and relevancy - are your employees stuck watching cheesy training videos from the 90s?
 Not keeping video training up to date sends a message to your employees that the company doesn't put much value in their training experience.